TheRealSRZ/VirtualMemory_Simulator/README.md

 ## Running the Program with Terminal / Command Prompt (For All OS)
 (NOTE : Make sure you have Python libraries installed)
 1. Run the program using:
+   python virtualmem.py
+   OR
-   python virtualmem.py / py virtualmem.py
+   py virtualmem.py

 3. You may try out these commands in the prompt :
 (NOTE : X and Y are decimal numbers)